joshmessi10/ActiveBreakApp/README.md

 - Automatic break reminders with countdown timer (5-120 minutes)
 - Random stretching exercise suggestions
 - Spam prevention logic
+- The break reminder system includes a dedicated timer that tracks the remaining time until the next active break.
+When triggered, the app displays a guided micro-exercise suggestion and records a break_event for analytics and reward progression.
+Break reminders include their own cooldown to avoid repeated prompts when the user is switching windows or temporarily inactive.

+ActiveBreak includes a full active-break module that schedules guided micro-exercises, tracks the duration and completion of each break, and records break events for progress analytics.
+The system manages countdowns, exercise suggestions, cooldown periods, and streak preservation.
+These breaks contribute directly to the challenge and reward progression system.

 ### ⚙️ **Customizable Settings**